Evidence-Based Advice on Aging Well

 So how can you develop a more positive attitude about getting older, especially when some of the challenges of aging are causing stress?
 Professor Kim suggests:

-- Find activities and projects that are meaningful to you to maintain your sense of purpose.
+- Finding activities and projects that are meaningful to you to maintain your sense of purpose.

-- Don’t give in to negative stereotypes about aging.
+- Not giving in to negative stereotypes on age or aging.

-- Keep trying new things, and take time to teach others your special skills or hobbies.
+- Trying new things and taking time to teach others your skills or hobbies.

 This report warned that the physical consequences of poor connection can be devastating, including a 29% increased risk of heart disease; a 32% increased risk of stroke; and a 50% increased risk of developing dementia for older adults.